7 Baby Hygiene Rules for Every New Mum

 You may not realize it, but you’re probably on your phone half the day.
 This means that your phone or tablet carries the germs of everything that you’ve touched.
 Thus to prevent the spreading of germs, use Milton antibacterial wipes for a quick clean.
 Do so for your laptop at least once a day as well.

-Find a sterilisation solution or a sanitiser that will work great for you in all areas and is wallet friendly.
+Find a sterilization solution or a sanitizer that will work great for you in all areas and is wallet-friendly.

 Does your baby need to be rocked to sleep by you — or wake up in the middle of the night demanding a breast, bottle, or cuddle before drifting back to sleep?
 If your little one is at least six weeks old, it may be time to start sleep training.

 By that age, babies can — and should — be able to fall asleep or fall back to sleep on their own by self-soothing.